ovh/cds/ROADMAP.md

 As a developper, considering :

-- the workfing directory is in a git repository (.git directory is available is the directory or in parent directory)
+- the working directory is in a git repository (.git directory is available is the directory or in parent directory)
 - a yml file is defined in working directory
 - `PROJECT_KEY` is a project in CDS